balanced/balanced-java/README.md

 ### Maven

-Add the this dependency to your `pom.xml`:
+Add this dependency to your `pom.xml`:

     <dependency>
 	    <groupId>com.balancedpayments</groupId>